Vedant1745/AuraChat/README.md

-# MoodMesh: Chat App with Sentiment Analysis
+# SentiNexus: Chat App with Sentiment Analysis

 A chat application built with **Flutter** for the frontend and **Node.js** for the backend, featuring **real-time messaging** and **sentiment analysis** to understand the tone of conversations.
 The app supports **Hinglish** language sentiment analysis using the **Gemini API**.